piharpi/piharpi.com/about.md

 title: Colophon
 permalink: /about/
 layout: page
-excerpt: Hello peps, I'm student of computer science at AMIKOM university, living in Jogjakarta.
-This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using Bangsring simple theme.
+excerpt: Hello peeps, I'm student of computer science from Banyuwangi, living in Jogjakarta.
+This blog for documentation about my programming journey, running on jekyll, hosting on netlify and using my own simple theme.
 comments: false
 ---